mdemir3/spiderhikmet/README.md

 # spiderhikmet
-there is life  there hope
+there is life  there is hope